TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

   all groups and all populations tested.
 If the odds in both groups are the same, the odds ratio should be one.
 Confidence intervals for the actual odds ratio are only returned for 2x2 tables (where there is only one ratio to consider).
-  In addition, the test is only 'exact' for 2x2 tables and an approximation is used for larger tables.
+  In addition, the Fisher's test is only 'exact' for 2x2 tables and an approximation is used for larger tables.
 Fisher's exact test has an unusual assumption (not made by `prop.test()` that the marginal totals (the column sums and row sums for the table being analyzed) are 'fixed'.
 That is, the p-value returned is